Using AWS EC2 is almost always cheaper than managing on-premises hardware.

-To automate the process of finding and stopping these instances, create a GorillaStack rule.
+To automate the process of finding and stopping these instances, create a GorillaStack rule that terminates an instance that doesn’t have an environment tag.
 As a bonus, the rule can pause and request your approval before stopping any rogue instances that it has found.

 Some jobs require a team to spin up a large number of temporary EC2 instances, perform some processing, and then shut them down.
 For example, to compress a day’s worth of raw images, reconcile a week’s worth of transactions or train an artificial intelligence system on a new set of data.
 AWS has a tool designed just for this scenario: AWS Batch.

 AWS Batch has two main advantages from a cost-optimization point of view.
 First of all, starting and stopping a fleet of resources when required is obviously cheaper than running those EC2 instances continuously.
 But also, AWS Batch lets you bid for Spot Instances (see below) as part of the fleet that it starts and stops on your behalf.

 When you fire up an EC2 instance, by default it is ‘on demand’, meaning you pay the ticket price and you can use it for as long as you require.
 However, there is also the opportunity to use spot pricing, which can be much cheaper, as long as you can tolerate AWS taking the instance back again when it requires with two-minute’s notice.
 Theoretical savings can be up to 90%, but you should investigate the Savings Summary in Spot Requests in AWS EC2 to confirm the actual savings you have secured.

 If the two-minute’s notice requirement is too harsh, you can purchase a one-to-six hours of guaranteed spot instance usage and still receive an estimated discount of 30—50%.